 The ladder diagram below shows the call flow for the originating portion of the call setup action.
-It shows the TFAS being dipped (and subsequently returning the Toll-Free Response) prior to requesting a PASSporT token from the Authentication Server (AS).
+It shows the Toll-Free Application Server (TFAS) being queried (and subsequently returning the Toll-Free Response with routing data) prior to requesting a PASSporT token from the Authentication Server (AS) with the original calling and called party numbers.